axibase/atsd/rule-engine/notifications/outgoing-webhook-slack.md

 ## Overview

-Slack [Events API](https://api.slack.com/events-api#receiving_events) allows to send messages from Slack bot to ATSD using [webhook](../api/data/messages/webhook.md) endpoint.
+The Slack [Events API](https://api.slack.com/events-api#receiving_events) allows sending messages into ATSD using its [webhook](../api/data/messages/webhook.md) endpoint.

+The following document describes how to create a Slack Bot that will copy messages received from other Slack users in the same workspace into ATSD.

+The ATSD can then be programmed to respond to received commands by means of sending information back into Slack using the `SLACK` web notification type.

-## Add Bot User
+## Create Slack Bot

+Slack Bot is a special account created specifically for automation purposes.

 * Open https://api.slack.com/apps/

    ![](images/outgoing_webhook_slack_1.png)

-* Select already existing or create a new app.
+* Select an existing app or create a new one.

-* Configure a new bot user, if necessary.
+* Create a bot user.

     * Click on **Bot Users**.